-- In 2019, 91 percent of the catch of LSG's subsidiary Lerøy Havfisk were MSC certified fish.
-The aim is to increase the share to 93 percent by 2022. - In 2019 Chilean jack mackerel, the main species for our subsidiary FC, was awarded MSC certification.
-As part of this work, FC's fleet implemented a "good practices model" for the jack mackerel fisheries, which includes the recording and control of incidental fishing of sea mammals and birds. - Peru's National Fisheries Society (SNP) is working to achieve Marine Stewardship Council (MSC) certification for the country's anchovy fisheries during 2021.
-Anchovy is the main species for our subsidiary Austral, and as of today the anchovy has Friend of the Sea certification. - We work actively to reduce the risk of so-called ghost fishing.
-The Group's vessels principally use "active fishing gear", in the form of purse seine and trawls, which means there is only minimal risk of contributing to the problem of ghost fishing.
+The Group works actively to reduce the risk of so-called ghost fishing.
+Our vessels principally use "active fishing gear", in the form of purse seine and trawls, which means there is only minimal risk of contributing to the problem of ghost fishing.
 Only one of the Group's vessels use pots that in the case of loss can be a source of ghost fishing.
-Fortunately, it is not often the Group has lost fishing gear, though it has occurred.
-In such cases, it is a Group policy to recover all lost fishing gear.
+Fortunately, the Group has lost very little fishing gear, though it has occurred.
+In such cases, it is a Group policy to recover all lost fishing gear to the extent possible.